Inspirateur/DnD-Hit-count/README.md

 this gives you a cumulative distribution, representing the probability of the mob being dead at each turn.
 It can then easily be converted to a discrete distribution for plotting.

+*Special thanks to Denis Périce (denis.perice@ens-lyon.fr) for helping out with the maths !*